Caroline Kampfraath

 The different materials give different emotional value to the aspects I deal with, to the dualism within human themes and human emotions.
 I want to show that matters are not unambiguous.
 Materials can be hard and soft at the same time, transparent and opaque, flexible and unbreakable, fragile and strong.
 Much of my work has to do with interpreting things around me; the materials indicate the dualism in things.

 I enjoy working with materials that I am not familiar with.
 Their characteristics and their imperfections give me the opportunity to experience the different sides in my themes.
-I strive to explore materials, in which I recognize the things around me.
+I strive to explore materials, in which I recognise the things around me.
 That is why I always work with different materials.
 Once I understand them, they no longer surprise me or force me.
 The exploration is about discovering things.
 That is why I work with contrasting materials that do not logically combine, so that together they tell one single story.

 In works such as Dead Dogs Envelope and A Day in the Woods, you explore the suffocating effects of modern communication and the erosion of childhood innocence.
 How do you balance the raw emotional weight of these themes with the conceptual rigor of sculptural form, ensuring that the works remain both visceral and intellectually charged?